delta-io/delta/README.md

 Please skip this section if you have downloaded the connector JARs.

 - To compile the project, run `build/sbt hive/compile`
+- To run Hive 3 tests, run `build/sbt hiveMR/test hiveTez/test`
-- To test the project, run `build/sbt hive/test`
+- To run Hive 2 tests, run `build/sbt hive2MR/test hive2Tez/test`
-- To generate the uber JAR that contains all libraries needed for Hive, run `build/sbt hive/assembly`
+- To generate the uber JAR that contains all libraries needed for Hive, run `build/sbt hiveAssembly/assembly`

 The above commands will generate the following JAR:

 ```
-hive/target/scala-2.12/delta-hive-assembly_2.12-0.2.0.jar
+hive/target/scala-2.12/delta-hive-assembly_2.12-0.3.0.jar
 ```

 This uber JAR includes the Hive connector and all its dependencies.
 They need to be put in Hive’s classpath.

-Note: if you would like to build using Scala 2.11, you can run the SBT command `build/sbt "++ 2.11.12 hive/assembly"` to generate the following JAR:
+Note: if you would like to build using Scala 2.11, you can run the SBT command `build/sbt "++ 2.11.12 hiveAssembly/assembly"` to generate the following JAR:

 ```
-hive/target/scala-2.11/delta-hive-assembly_2.11-0.2.0.jar
+hive/target/scala-2.11/delta-hive-assembly_2.11-0.3.0.jar
 ```

 ### Setting up Hive